Gr8-Dayne/Java-FUNdamentals/README.md

-## LAB TWO
+## LAB TWO and THREE

-- Assignment was initially submitted on time, resubmitted before it was graded.
+- Assignment was initially submitted on time, resubmitted later.

 #### Rolling Dice

 - Once I got the test working, I was able to correctly utilize a for loop and Math.Random

 #### Contains Duplicates

 - Found an excellent model after hours of troubleshooting here: https://www.techiedelight.com/check-duplicates-array-java/

 #### Calculating Averages

 - https://www.geeksforgeeks.org/program-average-array-iterative-recursive/

 - this website was instrumentle in my understanding of this part of the assignment

 #### Arrays of Arrays

-- Did not finish this one, I have questions about it
+- This one was tough, I took TA James' advice and iterated through the arrays and returned the lowest average.

+#### Analyzing Weather Data

+- After learning how to use the toString method with Linked Lists, I applied what I could and it started working.

+#### Tallying Election

+- Using the provided list, I iterated through it twice, once looking for how many times a name appeared and adding a "vote" with the name as a key and again to see what name appeared the most to declair the "victor".

+#### Linter

+-

 ###### Credit

-- Assistance provided by Instructor(s), TA's, and fellow classmates on this one.
+- Assistance provided by Instructor(s), TA James, and fellow classmates (namely Greg and Micah) on this one.

 ## LAB ONE

 #### Tree

 -JavaFUNdamentals